-Part of an effort to revitalize Oklahoma City, Bicentennial Park received a $3.5 million renovation resulting in an area that celebrates the City’s history, while creating a modern space for future generations by updating amenities and enhancing pedestrian circulation.
+As part of an effort to revitalize Oklahoma City, Bicentennial Park received a $3.5 million renovation resulting in an area that celebrates the City’s history while creating a modern space for future generations by updating amenities and enhancing pedestrian circulation.

-Spanning from the Civic Center Music Hall to City Hall, the park covers roughly two city blocks and features a grand lawn, colorful fountain, two pavilions, and performance stage perfect for concerts, festivals, and other events.
+The park covers roughly two city blocks, spanning from the Civic Center Music Hall to City Hall.
+It features a grand lawn, a colorful fountain, two pavilions, and a performance stage perfect for concerts, festivals, and other events.